cdlib/eschol-ui/README.md

 1. Visually compare the UI between the UI library and jSchol from the same browser.
 Is the problem appearing in both projects?
    * If it's in both projects, then the problem is within the UI library.
 Fix the problem there, then reintegrate into jSchol.
    * If it's only appearing on jSchol, then there is a mismatch of the HTML between jSchol and the UI library.
-Continue to Step 3:
+Continue to Step 2:
-2. Open your browser's developer tools and visually diff the HTML between the UI library and jSchol.
+2. Visually diff the HTML between the UI library and jSchol with [the Inspector tool](https://github.com/cdlib/eschol-ui#the-inspector-tool).
 If you can't visually see any differences between the two projects, copy both sources of code into a file comparison tool to highlight the differences.

 ## Working With Styles

-For basic CSS concepts, please see [CSS Syntax and Selectors](https://www.w3schools.com/css/css_syntax.asp).
+For basic CSS concepts, please see [CSS Ruleset Terminology](https://css-tricks.com/css-ruleset-terminology/.

 ### Nesting Selectors

-Selectors in this UI library usually contain nested parts - [a feature of Sass](http://sass-lang.com/guide#topic-3).
+CSS rulesets in this UI library usually contain nested parts - [a feature of Sass](http://sass-lang.com/guide#topic-3).
 The following code examples below use nested Sass.

 ### Naming Styles